 Mercat Santa Caterina

-Built in 1845 on the former site of the Convent of Santa Caterina, from which it takes its name and completed in 2005 by the architects Enric Miralles and Benedetta Tagliabue.
+Built-in 1845 on the former site of the Convent of Santa Caterina, from which it takes its name and completed in 2005 by the architects Enric Miralles and Benedetta Tagliabue.
 During the post-civil war, the market was the primary food supplier for the people from Sant Adrià, Santa Coloma, and Mataró in times of shortage.
-Nowadays, people come in specially for its architectural beauty, such as its great colourful roof that can be seen from the Barcelona Cathedral.
-The roof is attached to the building by a wooden structure, and a vast mosaic of coloured ceramic pieces.
+Nowadays, people come in specially for its architectural beauty, such as its great colorful roof that can be seen from the Barcelona Cathedral.
+The roof is attached to the building by a wooden structure, and a vast mosaic of colored ceramic pieces.
 The ceramic pieces represent fruit and vegetables, making it very appealing to people’s eyes.
 Missing it would be a shame, don’t think it twice and go!

 Catedral de La Santa Cruz

 Built from the 13th to 15th centuries and dedicated to the co-patron of Barcelona, Eulalia of Barcelona.
 Using a typical Catalan Gothic structure in its construction.
-Arranged to permit the utilization of the spaces within the buttresses, allowed rows of secondary chapels to be opened up in the Cathedral.
+Designed to permit the utilization of the spaces within the buttresses, allowed rows of secondary chapels to be opened up in the Cathedral.
 There are two chapels in each section of the naves, encircling the entire basilica.
 Located at the ends of the section nearest to the presbytery, there are the two bell towers.
 One of the towers is over the door of Saint Ivo, and the other is over the interior entryway to the Cloister.
 There are also large windows that illuminate the presbytery.
 From the cathedral, you can have the most beautiful view of Mercat Santa Maria.

 Located in the building of Royal Shipyards of Barcelona, is a true sign of the Catalan’s maritime heritage wealth.
 Here you’ll find collections of ships’ models, nautical instruments, marine painting, masks, cartography, and the replica of the Royal Galley of Joan of Austria.
 Moreover, the building is a unique example of the world of civil Gothic architecture dedicated to maritime uses.
 If you are passionate about boats as much as Tubber’s team and I are, you cannot miss this beautiful museum.
 The architecture and what you’ll find inside of it will amaze you!

 Opened its doors in 1963, Picasso’s museum is a key to understanding Picasso’s formative years.
 An exhibition of 4,251 works of the young artist that make up the permanent collection.
-Picasso’s museum shows people’s the deep relationship Picasso had with Barcelona that was shaped in his youth and continued until his death.
+Picasso’s museum shows people’s deep relationship Picasso had with Barcelona that was shaped in his youth and continued until his death.
 Moreover, the museum occupies five large townhouses or palaces on the street Carrer de Montcada.
-Being a good example of Catalan civic Gothic style.
+Being a good example of the Catalan civic Gothic style.
 Perfect for learning more about this prestigious painter, this place has to be in your top list of places to visit!

 Boat licences and sailing permits in Spain

-- Motor boats up to 5 meters in length and with a maximum power of 10 Kw (13 CV)
+- Motorboats up to 5 meters in length and with a maximum power of 10 Kw (13 CV)